a-rey/writeups/writeups/jarvis.md

     return
   print(f'[{C_INFO}*{C_NORM}] Parsing --> {url} ...')
   # find all full links
-  for proto,domain,path in re.findall(URL_REGEX, http):
+  for proto,domain,path in re.findall(EXT_REGEX, http):
     new_url = ''.join([proto,'://',domain,path])
     if (target_domain in domain) and (new_url not in int_urls):
       int_urls.add(new_url)